SNC ASD Support Program

 Are students in the SNC ASD Support Program involved in the program throughout their entire time at SNC?

 Most students are involved in the program throughout their time at SNC.
-The program is voluntary and the student can therefore choose to discontinue participation at any time.
+The program is voluntary and the student can choose to discontinue participation at any time.
 If the student chooses to discontinue participation and then would like to once again become involved, the student can make a request and meet with program staff to discuss the options.